mmagalhaes2/mmagalhaes2/README.md

 - 🌱 I’m currently learning **Python, Blockchain and Artificial Intelligence**

-- 👯 I’m looking to collaborate on the PT-BR Translation of the Python Documentation

 - 💬 Ask me about **Typescript and Harry Potter**

 - 📫 How to reach me **contato@mathmagalhaes.com**